killergerbah/asbplayer/README.md

 ### Syncing with streaming video

 Install the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).
-There are two ways to sync streaming video with asbplayer:
+There are three ways to sync streaming video with asbplayer:

 1. Drag-and-drop a subtitle file into the video element you want to sync.
 2. Load a file into the [asbplayer site](https://killergerbah.github.io/asbplayer/) and click on the camera in the bottom right to pick a video element to sync.
 This is the recommended way to load BluRay subtitle files onto streaming video.
+3. Use <kbd>Ctrl+Shift+F</kbd> to select a video element to sync.
+From the dialog that appears you can choose whether to load an [auto-detected subtitle track](#subtitle-track-detection-for-streaming-video) or an empty one.

 ### Loading files